 The diagnosis of asthma includes detailed medical history and physical exam, pulmonary function tests (to evaluate your breathing), and a discussion of family and past medical history.

 You and your doctor work together to develop an asthma treatment plan that fits your lifestyle.
 Finding a treatment that keeps your asthma under control not only helps you live a healthy life, but it also reduces your risk of suffering severe asthma attacks.

 Together, you develop an asthma action plan.
 This includes avoiding triggers, taking your medication as prescribed, and treating attacks early.
 Learn to recognize the signs of a life-threatening asthma attack so you can seek prompt emergency care if necessary.

 Medications for asthma focus on controlling asthma long-term by reducing inflammation in your breathing passageways.
-Many people with asthma also have quick-relief medications like inhalers to rapidly treat symptoms of an asthma attack.
+Many people with asthma also have quick-relief “rescue” medications, like albuterol inhalers, to rapidly treat symptoms of an asthma attack.

 You can breathe easier with asthma care at Advanced Allergy & Asthma Associates.
 Request your first appointment online or call the office nearest you to learn more.